Updated: Oct 10, 2021

 Do I want to be right or have a relationship?

 This is a good question to start with as it will force you to stop the argument and consider what matters most.
 If it is your pride than the relationship will not last.
 If it's the relationship then start practicing "active listening skills" (YouTube it if you're not sure what it is).
 Take turns in sharing your side of the story, practice letting the other go first.
 Remember, this doesn't mean that you agree with anything, you are simply giving space for understanding and respect.
-Given time and practice this is likely to be reciprocated because you are changing your patterns and building trust - let the them worry about their own patterns.
+Given time and practice this is likely to be reciprocated because you are changing your patterns and building trust.
+If you notice your partners issues, which I am sure you will, let the them worry about their own patterns, at least until they are ready to trust you.
+Remember trust is not something we just give or get, it is earned over time, just like building a solid foundation.

 Author: Eddie Eccker, MS, LMFT